evadecker/genderswap.fm/README.md

 ## Colophon

 This site was built by [Eva Decker](https://evadecker.com) using [Sveltekit](https://kit.svelte.dev).
 It uses [Supabase](https://supabase.com) for data storage and it's hosted and deployed on [Vercel](https://vercel.com/).
 Tracks and audio features are fetched from Spotify's API via the [Typescript SDK](https://github.com/spotify/spotify-web-api-ts-sdk).
+Text is set in [Labil Grotesk](https://www.kometa.xyz/typefaces/labil-grotesk/) by Kometa Typefaces.